 1. Know What a Credit Freeze Is

 A credit freeze is a tool consumers can use to help protect themselves against credit fraud.
-When you freeze your credit reports, most companies are blocked from viewing them until you "thaw" the freeze.
+When you freeze your credit file reports, most companies are limited from viewing them until you "thaw" the freeze.